12 July—20 September 2025

 Advanced reading is required, please see syllabus below.

-The “Fireflies” reading group focuses on Georges Didi-Huberman’s poetic book, Survival of the Fireflies (2018), read alongside additional short texts by Anne Carson, Saidiya Hartman, and AA Bronson.
+The “Fireflies” reading group focuses on Georges Didi-Huberman’s poetic book, Survival of the Fireflies (2018), read alongside additional short texts from Dionne Brand, Saidiya Hartman, and AA Bronson.
 Gathering once a week in July and August, Luis Jacob invites participants to search together for the flickering lights of friendship during a time of fascism.
 No prior knowledge of contemporary art is needed, only a desire to emit your signals.

-The “Fireflies” reading group is free, with registration capped at 25 participants.
+The “Fireflies” reading group is free.
 Participants are invited to attend all seven weekly sessions.
 Vegetarian refreshments will be provided.

 Syllabus